Sukumar Ray: Education and profession

-In 1906, Ray graduated with double Honours in Physics and Chemistry from the Presidency College, then affiliated with the University of Calcutta.
+In 1906, Ray graduated with double Honours in physics and chemistry from the Presidency College, then affiliated with the University of Calcutta.
 Before that, he attended City College School, Surya Sen Street along with his classmate who inspired his famous funny character "Pagla Dashu", which appeared in several of his penned stories.
-He was trained in photography and printing technology in England at the School of Photo-Engraving and Lithography, London, and was a pioneer of photography and lithography in India.
+He was trained in photography and printing technology in England at the London County Council School of Photoengraving and Lithography and Manchester Municipal School of Technology, and was a pioneer of photography and lithography in India.
 While in England, he also delivered lectures about the songs of Rabindranath before Tagore won the Nobel Prize.
 Meanwhile, Sukumar had also drawn acclaim as an illustrator.
 As a technologist, he also developed new methods of halftone blockmaking, and technical articles about this were published in journals in England.
 The Penrose Annual published two articles by Ray.
 While in the United Kingdom, he joined the Royal Photographic Society in 1912 and remained a member until his death, gaining his Fellowship in 1922.

 Upendrakishore started a publishing firm, U. Ray and Sons, which Sukumar and Subinay helped to run.
 While Sukumar went to England to learn printing technology, Upendrakishore purchased land, constructed a building, and set up a printing press with facilities for high-quality halftone color blockmaking and printing.
-He launched the children's magazine, Sandesh, in May, 1913.
-Very soon after Sukumar's return from England his writings and sketches started appearing in Sandesh.
+He launched the children's magazine, Sandesh, in May 1913.
+Very soon after Sukumar's return from England, his writings and sketches started appearing in Sandesh.
 After Upendrakishore died on 20 December 1915, Sukumar ran the printing and publishing businesses and the Sandesh for about eight years.
 His younger brother Subinoy helped him, and many relatives pitched in writing for "Sandesh".